 Notice of Non-Discrimination

-Rush Copley complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability or sex.
+Rush Copley complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, religion, national origin, age, disability, sex, sexual orientation, or gender identity and/or expression.

 Rush Copley does not exclude people or treat them differently because of race, color, national origin, age, disability or sex.